 The MSE/ME joint major also meets the Mechanical Engineering program objectives and student outcomes.
-ABET ACCREDITED UNTIL SEPT.
-30, 2019.
+NOT ABET ACCREDITED.

 The MSE/NE joint major also meets the Nuclear Engineering program objectives and student outcomes.
-ABET ACCREDITED UNTIL SEPT.
-30, 2019.
+NOT ABET ACCREDITED.

 Department offices are located in 210 Hearst Memorial Mining Building, in the Northeast corner of campus.